 Rarely with specific species of coronavirus (like MERS-CoV, SARS-CoV, and COVID-19 [Wuhan coronavirus, 2019-nCoV]) do coronaviruses cause additional symptoms.
 These more severe coronaviruses may cause fever, shortness of breath, or difficulty breathing if the illness progresses to viral pneumonia or lung inflammation.
 With more severe infection, the viral pneumonia may cause respiratory failure (severe acute respiratory syndrome) and require mechanical ventilation support.
 In addition, severe infection may cause kidney failure (requiring hemodialysis), and systemic inflammatory syndrome that leads to shock and death.
-Depending on the coronavirus, other symptoms might include headaches, body aches, nausea, vomiting, and diarrhea.
+Depending on the coronavirus, other signs and symptoms might include

 How Does a Coronavirus Spread?

 How Contagious Is a Coronavirus?

 Most coronaviruses are as contagious as common cold viruses or influenza virus (the flu virus).
 In other words, they can be very contagious from person to person but not as contagious as measles.
 For example, direct contact of hands with secretions or breathing within 3-6 feet of a cough or sneeze is usually required.
 However, many researchers suggest that some SARS-CoV2 viruses are spread by aerosol and this makes the virus very contagious.
 People with SARS should avoid public places for 10 days after illness.
 It is not clear for how long MERS is contagious, but it is likely similar.
 Most close contacts of people with MERS have not become ill.
 COVID-19 seems more contagious than SARS or MERS.

 What Are Treatments for Coronavirus Infections?

 There are very limited treatments for coronavirus infections other than supportive treatment of symptoms such as fever, congestion, and discomfort.
 Common cold remedies such as over-the-counter medicines help improve comfort while the infection runs its course.
 There is no proven antiviral treatment for most coronavirus infections as yet.
 Severe coronavirus infections may require hospitalization and intensive care support such as mechanical ventilation and blood pressure support.
 A new antiviral drug (remdesivir, also known as GS-5734) under investigation for treating Ebola virus has also been found to be effective against MERS-CoV and SARS-CoV, but it is still in development and not commercially available.
-There is no drug to treat this new Wuhan coronavirus 2019-nCoV.
+There is no drug to treat COVID-19.

 What Are Potential Complications of Coronavirus Infections?